I have yet to meet a potato I didn’t love, and these are no exception!

 Use them as a side for anything from burgers, salmon, or even roasted chicken.

 Air Fryer FAQ

 Storage and leftovers

-To reheat, simply place on a microwave-safe dish covered loosely with a damp paper towel and heated for 2-3 minutes or until heated thoroughly.
+To reheat, simply place on a microwave-safe dish covered loosely with a damp paper towel and heat for 2-3 minutes or until heated thoroughly.

 - Craving something sweet?
 Try my Air Fryer Apple Hand Pie